 If the MRI is not being approved because the adjuster is delaying things, then you may need to contact the adjuster directly.

 If you have an attorney representing you, then that attorney should take care of that for you.
 But, you may need to let your attorney know that the MRI has been ordered but has not been scheduled yet.

 What if the adjuster still does not approve my MRI?

-If you have an attorney, talk to your attorney to find out the best strategy for getting the MRI approve.
+If you have an attorney, talk to them to find out the best strategy for getting the MRI approved.
 If you do not have an attorney, you can take additional steps to get the MRI approved.
 Some of your options include:

 - Getting the doctor to send a Form WC-205

 - Filing a motion with a judge to get the MRI approved

 - Requesting a hearing in front of a workers compensation judge

 Some of the processes mentioned above (like going to a hearing) often take much longer than some of the other process (like filing a Form WC-PMT.
 But, the best process to use to get an MRI or other medical treatment or testing approved will depend on your specific situation.

 While you can try to take these steps yourself, I would certainly recommend talking to an attorney if you reach this point.
 There are special rules and procedures that you need to follow under Georgia’s workers compensation law.